mrhreza/automationblog/README.md

 ## Notes ⚠️
 - SSL certificates are managed automatically by Cloudflare Pages.
 - Avoid conflicting A records for `blog.989247.xyz`.
-- This README serves as a quick reference for future updates.
+- This README reflects the latest project updates, including new folders, files, and favicon.

 ---